sheethaljoseph9/spark-foundation/README.md

 # spark-foundation-tasks

-This repository contains the tasks that I completed while working as an intern for The Sparks Foundation.
+This repository contains the tasks that I completed while working as an intern for [The Sparks Foundation](https://www.thesparksfoundationsingapore.org/)
 - Internship Category - Data Science and Business Analytics
 - Internship Duration - 1 Month ( October-2020 )
 - Internship Type - Work from Home